 Our school code is 002581.

-No. Once you have applied for Admission for the current aid year you should submit the Free Application for Federal Student Aid (FAFSA) at https://fafsa.gov.
+No. Once you have applied for admission, you can submit your FAFSA application at https://fafsa.gov.

-This is the Federal government’s basic grant program.
-Eligibility is determined from the information the student provides on the FAFSA.
+This is the federal government’s basic grant program.
+Eligibility is determined from the information you provide on the FAFSA.

-You are an independent student when you reach the age of 24, have become a veteran of the U.S. Armed Forces, are married, have a child that you supply at least ½ of the support, working on a Masters Degree or were a ward of the court.
+You’re an independent student when you reach the age of 24, have become a veteran of the U.S. Armed Forces, are married, have a child for whom you supply at least half of the support, are working on a Masters Degree, or were a ward of the court.

-The Federal Government mandates that funds be held for 30 days into the semester for first time Stafford Loan borrowers.
-Each semester, grants and loans will begin to disburse approximately 30 days into the semester and each week thereafter through the end of the semester.
+The federal government mandates that funds be held for 30 days into the semester for first-time Stafford Loan borrowers.
+Each semester, grants and loans will be disbursed approximately 30 days into the semester and each week thereafter through the end of the semester.

-We do not know when your disbursement date.
-Please check with the lender that you completed the Master Promissory Note (MPN) with.
+Unfortunately, we do not have access to this information.
+Please check with the lender with which you completed your Master Promissory Note (MPN).

-We do not know what your refund will be.
-You can subtract your financial aid from your bill to estimate your refund if you are eligible for a refund.
+Unfortunately, we do not have access to this information.
+You can estimate this on your own by subtracting your financial aid from your bill if you are eligible for a refund.

-Withdrawal may affect your future financial aid eligibility if you are not maintaining a minimum completion rate of 67%.
+Withdrawal may affect your future financial aid eligibility if you are not maintaining a minimum completion rate of 67 percent.

-If you are a Pell Grant recipient, a complete withdrawal from all classes before the 60% point of the semester will also reduce your current semester’s financial aid.
+If you are a Pell Grant recipient, a complete withdrawal from all classes before the 60 percent point of the semester will reduce your current semester’s financial aid.
 In this case, you will incur a financial liability to the college.

-You need to complete an authorization on the Student information system or complete a form to be given a bookstore line-of-credit.
+You’ll have to complete an SIS authorization or a form to be given bookstore credit.
 This is only available if there are remaining funds in your financial aid award after covering the semester charges.